-I think old Ben hit the nail on the head with that one.
+I think ole Ben hit the nail on the head with that one.
 Almost everyone has to pay taxes.

 Many of us really enjoy getting a tax refund every year.
 Who doesn’t like to get a $1,000, $2,000, $3,000 or more check in the mail every year?
 Feels good!

 It may not be the best for you, though.